babashka/sci/doc/ai/adr/0010-analysis-performance/README.md

    per binding identity; visible but diffuse.
 5. **babashka-side, not sci**: classpath `File.exists` stat churn is ~8% of total load samples in bb (one stat per classpath entry per require).
-   Caching directory listings in bb's load-fn is likely the single biggest *startup* lever outside sci.
+   Caching directory listings in bb's load-fn — **REJECTED (2026-07)**.
+Explored fully and verified correct/fast (~5.6x on a 200-dir synthetic classpath), but the JDK re-stats directory entries on purpose: a classpath dir is mutable (scripts generate `.class`/resources at runtime then require them), so a cached listing would miss just-written files. bb is a general-purpose runtime and can't assume a static filesystem any more than the JDK can.
+Win is also ~0 at realistic scale (10 dirs: 6.4 vs 6.3ms; only shows at 50+ dirs).
+   Correctness over a few ms on extreme classpaths.

 ## Non-goals